Shopify/pitchfork/docs/Application_Timeouts.md

 ### A Note About Filesystems

-Most operations to regular files on POSIX filesystems are NOT interruptable.
+Most operations to regular files on POSIX filesystems are NOT interruptible.
 Thus, the "timeout" module in the Ruby standard library can not reliably timeout systems with massive amounts of iowait.

 If your app relies on the filesystem, ensure all the data your